-- Travel to an academic or industry-related conference where the grantee will present a poster or paper
+- Travel to an academic or industry-related conference where the grantee will present a poster or paper.

-- Travel to an academic or industry-related conference where the grantee will participate or is invited as a panelist or discussant
+- Travel to an academic or industry-related conference where the grantee will participate or is invited as a panelist or discussant.

-One grant will be awarded per graduate student per academic year (Fall, Spring, Summer) with a ceiling of $1000.
+- One grant will be awarded per graduate student for travel per fiscal year (eg. July 1st 2017 – June 30th 2018 ) with a ceiling of $1000.

 If you are a recipient of a Travel Grant, you will be directed to contact the GSC Financial Administrator for reimbursement for your expenses.
 All expenses are reimbursable, and travel advances will not be granted.
 Food expenses during the conference period are reimbursable up to $30 per day if meals are not included as part of the conference package.
 Original receipts and a copy of the conference proceeding must be submitted.